 - Sellers: do not feel ashamed of saying NO, there are times when they can be very insistent.
 If you are really not interested in the item they sell, then it is better not to start a conversation so as not to waste their time (or yours)

 - Cash or card: although card payment is being used more and more, do not run out of cash.
 Because you can still find yourself in the situation where cards are not accepted.
 But don’t carry too much cash either, to walk quietly on the street.

-If you have any questions about Mexico, leave it in the comments section and we will answer you 🙂
+If you have any questions about your travel to mexico Mexico, or you want to share some tips, leave it in the comments section down below 🙂